andrelcunha/myToDo_python_GTK4/README.md

 # My TO-DO App

-A simple TO-DO application built with Python, GTK4, and Libadwaita.
+A simple TO-DO application built with Python, GTK4, and Libadwaita, with both CLI and GUI interfaces for managing tasks.

 ## Features